huggingface/blog/education.md

 **06/06**: How to Teach Open-Source Machine Learning Tools.
 [Register](https://www.eventbrite.com/e/how-to-teach-open-source-machine-learning-tools-tickets-310980931337)

-🔥 We are currently working on ambassadors programs, a new EDU offering, and a 101 ML course…!
+🔥 We are currently working on ambassadors programs, a new EDU offering, more content in the course, and more!
 Stay tuned!